 - Try to fix it yourself, if you are a developer or have PHP experience.

 Fatal Error: Out of Memory…

 But, this error can also point to a memory leak in some plugins.
-If you increase memory to 128M or more, and you have 10-15 plugins, a plugin or theme you are using is bad, and it leaks memory most likely due some endless loop in the code or greedy SQL queries that return too many results or for some other reason.
-Detecting which plugin leaks memory, usually is easy to see.
-If you look at full error description you will see where the problem occurred, and that will include path to the file, and that path includes the folder name of the plugin (or theme).
-Again, memory leak is not the same as having just too little memory allocated.
+If you increase memory to 128M or more, and you have 10-15 plugins, a plugin or theme you are using is bad, and it leaks memory most likely due to some endless loop in the code or greedy SQL queries that return too many results or for some other reason.
+Detecting which plugin leaks memory usually is easy to see.
+If you look at full error description you will see where the problem occurred, and that will include the path to the file, and that path includes the folder name of the plugin (or theme).
+Again, the memory leak is not the same as having just too little memory allocated.
 Any WP installation should use 64M to 128M, more than that can point to a leak.

 Here are several methods for increasing PHP memory: